NVIDIA/NVFlare/docs/programming_guide/experiment_tracking.rst

 Assuming a federated system consisting of one server and many clients and the server coordinating the ML training of clients, we can interact with ML experiment tracking tools in two different ways:

-    - Client-side experiment tracking: Each client will directly send the log metrics/parameters to the ML experiment tracking server or local file system
+    - Client-side experiment tracking: Each client will directly send the log metrics/parameters to the ML experiment tracking server (like MLflow or Weights and Biases) or local file system (like tensorboard)
-    - Server-side experiment tracking: Clients will send the log metrics/parameters to FL server, and the FL server will send the metrics to ML experiment tracking server or local file system
+    - Aggregated experiment tracking: Clients will send the log metrics/parameters to FL server, and the FL server will send the metrics to ML experiment tracking server or local file system

 Each approach will have its use cases and unique challenges.
-In NVFLARE, we developed a server-side approach:
+In NVFLARE, we developed a server-side approach (in the provided examples, the Receiver is on the FL server, but it could also be on the FL client):

     - Clients don't need to have access to the tracking server, avoiding the additional authentication for every client.
 In many cases, the clients may be from different organizations